frost-drago/HCI_sprints/README.md

 # HCI project

-test33 and test34 are latest different versions.
+test38 is latest version.
 Please be aware these are mini sprints, many of them are still far from the end product.

+I'm sorry I overshot.

 ## Group members